gryphonshafer/DBIx-Query/README.md

 If the cache type definition is `undef`, then DBIx::Query will set it to 3.
 (See [DBI](https://metacpan.org/pod/DBI) for details of what the 1, 2, and 3 level caching means.)
 If you'd prefer no caching, you can set cache type to -1 or use `sql_uncached`.

+## abstract

+Return the [SQL::Abstract::Complete](https://metacpan.org/pod/SQL%3A%3AAbstract%3A%3AComplete) object used in the database object.

 # DATABASE CLASS HELPER METHODS